You've heard it from us before:

 Lots of brands, including HubSpot, have been discussing whether email is "dead."
 While we think email is still a valuable channel when used wisely, that's not to say every audience wants to see more email over other channels.
 Millennials want to see more videos from brands they support and far fewer want to see emails.

 Meanwhile, more Gen Xers want emails/newsletters from a brand than any other type of content.

 Content consumption preferences have changed over time.

 However, much of that change has to do with what different age groups are used to consuming.
 As millennials get older, we'll very naturally see a shift towards their content consumption preferences.
 Remember, though, This is true for every new generation.
 Marketers have to adjust their marketing patterns to the way consumers buy, sell, and consume.

 We've talked through some of the main trends by age group, but what about other trends?
 What about ad creative preferences, geographic differences, and ways of audience engagement?

 HubSpot and Ceros recently teamed up to create a fully-interactive guide on the most important Content Marketing secrets of 2018.
 In it, you can unlock additional data we haven't yet covered in this blog post.
-Click here to unlock 10 Content Marketing Secrets Every Marketer Should Know in 2018.
+Click here to unlock 10 Content Marketing Secrets Every Marketer Should Know.